Applying for a Student visa outside the UK

 Students under 18

-Please complete the Under 18s template letter and upload it to your Applicant Self-Service Portal.
+Please complete the Under 18s Parental Consent letter and upload it to your Applicant Self-Service Portal.
 The University will require permission from your parents/guardians for you to study with us.

 You will also need to prepare additional documents for your Student visa application - please see the UKVI's Student Guidance for details.